Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting

-There will also be a background due to gamma rays, produced mainly by inelastic processes and also, at much lower rates, by neutron capture and subsequent isotopic decay.
+There will also be a background due to gamma rays, produced mainly by inelastic processes and also, at much lower rates, by neutron capture and subsequent gamma decay of the excited isotope formed.
 Photon inelastic processes and radioactive decay contribute even less.
 Other sources of photon background include beam loss along the transport line due to gas interactions or loss at collimators or the walls of the beam pipe.

-This photon background is not relevant for the detection of $\overline{\nu}_e$ particles through IBD events, again as these use the ``double flash'' coincidence of the prompt positron and neutron capture events, but could in principle be a background for BSM searches which use a ``single flash" signal from $\overline{\nu}_e-e^-$ elastic scattering (ES).
+This photon background is not relevant for the detection of $\overline{\nu}_e$ particles through IBD events, as these use the ``double flash'' coincidence of the prompt positron and neutron capture events, but could in principle be a background for BSM searches which use a ``single flash" signal from (e.g.) $\overline{\nu}_e-e^-$ elastic scattering.

-Studies show \cite{YemilabPhysics} that the ES process has backgrounds from solar neutrinos and from IBD events with one of the `flashes' undetected, with smaller contributions induced by cosmic rays and radiogenics.
-Mitigating these requires a visible energy threshold of 3 MeV, and a signal size of $\sim$7000 events (over 5 years running) is anticipated.
+Studies show \cite{Alonso:2021kyu} that the elastic scattering process has backgrounds from solar neutrinos and from IBD events with one of the `flashes' undetected, with smaller contributions induced by cosmic rays and radiogenics.
+Mitigating these requires a visible energy threshold of $>$3 MeV, and a signal size of $\sim$7000 $\overline{\nu}_e-e^-$ events (over 5 years running) is anticipated.